pvaladares/42cursus-01-Born2BeRoot/README.md

 * Check it was installed with command `dpkg -l | grep php`

-* The following commands are required to be performed, else 403 Forbidden will be shown when trying to access `localhost/index.php` from browser, as per [this discussion](https://stackoverflow.com/questions/11537888/lighttpd-403-forbidden-for-php-files):
+* The following commands are required to be performed, else 403 Forbidden will be shown when trying to access `<ip address>/index.php` from browser, as per [this discussion](https://stackoverflow.com/questions/11537888/lighttpd-403-forbidden-for-php-files):
 ```bash
 # Enable FastCGI Lighttpd modules
 sudo lighty-enable-mod fastcgi